deshengxu/elecangular/README.md

 1) Not allowed to access local file

+solution:
+1.1) better solution: using hash tag in routing definition.

-solution: added "express" and a light server will run on port 3333.
+1.2) added "express" and a light server will run on port 3333.

 2) 404 during routing

-solution: added "routing" to express server.
+same as above.

 it will include: